Kang Zhang: Career

 In 2013, Zhang, along with Trey Ideker, identified that the molecular aging clock could be measured by blood and tissues, and made use of epigenetic markers.

 In 2014, Zhang, along with Yizhi Liu and Xiangdong Fu, investigated mechanisms and developed a new method of limbal stem cell repair and regeneration.
-Zhang has also pioneered the usage of artificial intelligence in diagnosing eye diseases.

 In 2015, Zhang discovered that lanosterol can be used in eyedrop form to help prevent cataracts.